 |PGY-6||Research/Enfolded Fellowship||Research/Enfolded Fellowship||Admin Chief||Research/Enfolded Fellowship|

-|PGY-7||UH Chief||UH Chief||UH Chief||UH Chief|
+|PGY-7||UH Chief||UH Chief||Ahuja Medical Center||UH Chief|

-|Category||Calls per Month|
+|Level of Training||Calls per Month|

-|PGY-5||Chief coverage (1 weekend)|
+|PGY-5||Chief coverage (1 weekend per month)|

-|PGY-6||Chief coverage ( 1 weekend)|
+|PGY-6||Chief coverage ( 1 weekend per month)|